 An EPC includes a recommendation report that lists cost-effective and other measures to improve the building’s energy rating.

 DCLG has made it easier for consumers to save money on their fuel bills by:

 - developing an EPC Adviser tool to help people assess how much money they can save and carbon they can reduce by making their homes more energy efficient

 - requiring domestic energy assessors to increase their skills so that they can provide a more effective service

 - improving the training for domestic energy assessors to help them provide an effective service

-- opening up access to the EPC register of more than 7 million EPCs by providing online access to individual EPCs and making all EPC data held on the register publicly available
+- opening up access to the EPC register of more than 11 million domestic EPCs by providing online access to individual EPCs and making all EPC data held on the register publicly available

 Display Energy Certificates (DECs)